Osman I: Family

 Due to the scarcity of sources about his life, very little is known about Osman's family relations.
 According to certain fifteenth-century Ottoman writers, Osman was descended from the Kayı branch of the Oghuz Turks, a claim which later became part of the official Ottoman genealogy and was eventually enshrined in the Turkish Nationalist historical tradition with the writings of M. F. Köprülü.
 However, the claim to Kayı lineage does not appear in the earliest extant Ottoman genealogies.
 Thus many scholars of the early Ottomans regard it as a later fabrication meant to shore up dynastic legitimacy with regard to the empire's Turkish rivals in Anatolia.
 Yazıcıoğlu Ali, in the early 15th century, constructed a genealogy for Osman, tracing it back to Oghuz Khagan, the mythical ancestor of the Western Turks, through the eldest grandson of his eldest son, thereby lending legitimacy to the Ottoman sultans' claim of primacy among Turkish monarchs.

 It is very difficult for historians to determine what is factual and what is legendary about the many stories the Ottomans told about Osman and his exploits, and the Ottoman sources do not always agree with each other.
 According to one story, Osman had an uncle named Dündar with whom he had a quarrel early in his career.
 Osman wished to attack the local Christian lord of Bilecik, while Dündar opposed it, arguing that they already had enough enemies.
 Interpreting this as a challenge to his leadership position, Osman shot and killed his uncle with an arrow.
 This story first appears in Neşri's work but is missing in earlier Ottoman historical works.
-If it was true, it means that it was likely covered up in order to avoid tarnishing the reputation of the Ottoman dynasty's founder with the murder of a family member.
+If it was true, it means that it was likely covered up to avoid tarnishing the reputation of the Ottoman dynasty's founder with the murder of a family member.
 It may also indicate an important change in the relationship of the Ottomans with their neighbors, shifting from relatively peaceful accommodation to a more aggressive policy of conquest.

 Consorts

-Osman I had two know consorts:
+Osman I had two known consorts, who were both his legal wives, and some unknown concubines:

-Malhun Hatun.
-Daughter of Ömer Abdülaziz Bey.
-According to tradition, she was the mother of Orhan I. Occasionally, she and Rabia Bala are considered to be the same person.